 How to start: formulate your idea and your needs

-Before proceeding with development you should ask yourself a set of questions (make a list).
-Project managers and business analysts are going to ask what problems you have and what pushed you towards development.
-In other words, what tasks the system is going to solve?
-Is it booking?
-Is it cloud data storage of patients’ record.
-Will it be mobile, desktop or both?
-Will patients and practitioners will have access to the system or is it going to be used only internally?
+Before proceeding with development you should prepare a set of questions (make a list).
+Project managers and Business Analysts are going to ask what problems you have and what pushed you towards development.
+In other words:

 Software engineers can only resolve those tasks that are formulated clearly and precisely.
-In the development specifications every feature like payment gateway, file attachments, comments, and notification is going to be outlined and estimated.
-This is done for you have a clear and precise vision of what is going to be developed and how.
+In the development specifications, every feature like payment gateway, file attachments, comments, and notification is going to be outlined and estimated.
+This is done for you to have a clear and precise vision and understanding of what is going to be developed and how.

-You should also consider marketing side of your project.
-Why you decided to develop it now?
-It is because of your competitors or maybe because you now have more clients and more staff, so it is harder to track and monitor everything?
+You should also consider the marketing side of your project.
+Why did you decide to develop it now?
+Is it because of your competitors or maybe because you now have more clients and more staff, so it is harder to track and monitor everything?
 Are you going to sell the end product or use it in your medical practice, and your medical practice only?

 The more you know before you start, the better.
-A clear vision of what you want to have in the end will guarantee that EHR system is going to satisfy all your needs and wants.
-Some of our clients already have systems and decide to upgrade them tom for example, include a mobile application.
+A clear vision of what you want to have in the end will guarantee that the EHR system that will be is going to satisfy all your needs and wants.
+Some of our clients already have systems and decide to upgrade them to, for example, include a mobile application.
 Others have small practices that they want to expand and they develop newer and faster EHR systems to keep up with the racing speed of change that underscores all kinds of business evolution processes.

 Speed to market matters.
 Do you have a strict deadline?
 The faster you need your EHR system to be ready, the more expensive it will be.
 To complete a project faster means adding more people to the team.
-In case you don’t need it that fast the usual time-frame for the development of an average EHR or EMR system is 3 to 6 months.
-Consider whether your project may be shipped in this time or not.
+In case you don’t need it that fast, the usual timeframe for the development of an average EHR or EMR system is 3 to 6 months.
+Consider what mark your project can be delivered at.
 The bigger team will deliver it faster, though the price will be higher.
 Time is money and so you must define what is more critical for you: adhering to a tight budget or a strict deadline.

 List of client requests and needs

 You have a final say of what goes in your system and how it is going to work.
 But all successful products have one thing in common: they arise because their creators deeply care about the well-being of end-users as they try to improve their experience.
-Therefore, you should do a research yourself or let the team prepare for you.
-In the conducted research the patients and the doctors will outline the features they would like to have in the EHR system you are going to deliver.
+Therefore, you should do the research yourself or let the team prepare everything for you.
+As part of a research survey, the patients and doctors should outline the features they would like to have in the EHR system you are going to deliver.

-Every proper EHR system is only as successful as much value it delivers to the end users.
+Any proper EHR system is only as successful as the amount of value it provides to the end-users.
 If it’s not going to solve real problems and bring real value, then what’s the point?
-The more input the end users have, the better, and if they have a say in how the final product is going to look like, your EHR software will be much more useful.
-Lack of user feedback results in a system that is developed from up to down.
-But it should be developed from down and up.
+The more input the end-users have, the better, and if they have a say in how the final product is going to look like, your EHR software will be much more useful.
+Lack of user feedback results in a system that is developed from top-down.
+But it should be developed bottom-up.

 Often, though, EHR systems are designed very ugly and User Interface and User Experience (UX and UI) lack simple features like a certain field, some button here or there, some necessary tab, etc. Remember Windows Vista?
 That was one disaster of a project because it didn’t deliver what the users needed.
-It deliver what the development team thought users needed and such a guess resulted in some of the worst software product that has ever been created.
+It delivered what the development team thought users needed and such logic resulted in some of the worst software products that have ever been created.